bakpakin/Fennel/tutorial.md

 Of course, all our standard arithmetic operators like `+`, `-`, `*`, and `/`
 work here in prefix form.
-Note that numbers are double-precision floats in all Lua versions prior to 5.3, which optionally introduced integers.
+Note that numbers are double-precision floats in all Lua versions prior to 5.3, which introduced integers.
 On 5.3 and up, integer division uses `//` and bitwise operations use `lshift`, `rshift`, `bor`, `band`, `bnot` and `xor`.
 Bitwise operators and integer division will not work if the host Lua environment is older than version 5.3.

 You may also use underscores to separate sections of long numbers.
-The underscores have no effect on the output.
+The underscores have no effect on the value.

 ```fennel
 (let [x (+ 1 99)